This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 -Sydney is very stroller friendly, and with the amount of walking you will do, I highly recommend bringing one!
 We went in April, which is fall, and it was so hot.
 I couldn’t imagine baby wearing in that weather never mind in their summer!
 Buses and trains have designated spots for your stroller.

 We split our stay between 2 Marriott properties, the Westin and the Sydney Harbour Marriott at Circular Quay.
+There are many accommodations in Circular Quay for families in Sydney.
+There are also lots of Sydney family resorts though we opted not to stay at any.
 I wouldn’t recommend the Westin for families for many reasons, but the Marriott was awesome!
 Because of my status, we had lounge access at both hotels.
 They had snacks and drinks and even meals throughout the day, so we popped in whenever Milana wanted a snack.
 The Marriott has an indoor pool, which we used and is in a phenomenal location.
 Just a short walk to the trains and ferries, which take you all over the city.
 Make sure to purchase the Opal card when you arrive at the airport so you can start using it right away, and download the app so that you can add money as you go.
 We had a view of the Opera House from our room at the Marriott.

 Getting around Sydney using public transportation is super easy and convenient.
 We used trains, buses, ferries and the occasional Uber.
 Get the Opal card, which gives you access to all of the public transportation, and top up as you go.
 I downloaded the app and topped up when the balance was low.
 Also, download the TripGo app.
 This has been a lifesaver not just in Sydney, but the other places we visited.
 It will give you directions to anywhere and will tell you the shortest route and which train, bus, etc. to take.
 Made getting around super easy!
 The ferries were our favorite mode of transportation as the views from them was amazing!
 Pro Tip: Skip the harbour view tours, just take a cheap ferry instead!
 We saw the same views as the tours without being stuck on a boat for an hour or more with a small child.
 Win!